Gustavo Yacamán: Indy Lights

-For 2009, he returned to the U.S. to race in the Firestone Indy Lights Series with Sam Schmidt Motorsports.
+For 2009, Yacamán returned to the U.S. to race in the Firestone Indy Lights Series with Sam Schmidt Motorsports.
 He finished twelfth in points with a best finish of fourth at the Milwaukee Mile.
 He returned to the series in 2010 with the rookie team Cape Motorsports with Wayne Taylor Racing.
 Yacamán improved to tenth in points and captured his first podium finish with a third place at Toronto.
 He returned to the series in 2011 for a third season, this time with Team Moore Racing.
 He captured his first win late in the season at Baltimore and finished fourth in points.
 Yacamán achieved his first Indy Lights pole position at the 2012 Firestone Freedom 100.
 He finished the season third in points with two wins (at Detroit and Toronto) and three runner-up finishes.

 Sports cars

 For 2013, Yacamán moved to sports car racing after having raced in the 24 Hours of Daytona the previous year, driving the No. 6 Ford-Riley Daytona Prototype entry for Michael Shank Racing in the Rolex Sports Car Series Yacamán caused a great deal of controversy during the 2013 race at Detroit's Belle Isle.
 On the first lap of the race Yacaman was trying to make a move inside of Memo Rojas but ran wide, pushing Rojas' car off-line and into a concrete barrier.
 The incident caused significant damage to Rojas' car, and also collected Yacamán's teammate John Pew.
 As a result of the incident Rojas and His teammate Scott Pruett did not accrue any points for the race which put them at a severe disadvantage for the Championship.
 In the course of the season, Yacamán managed a best finish of second place at Lime Rock, to finish eleventh in the championship.

 For 2014, Yacamán has joined the newly unified United SportsCar Championship with OAK Racing; first with a Morgan LMP2-Nissan and then with a Ligier JS P2-Honda, managed to win at Mosport Park, and three podiums, so that ended eighth in the drivers' championship Prototype class.

-Yacamán became a junior Lamborghini factory driver in 2017, and will compete at the Blancpain GT Series for Team Lazarus.
+Yacamán became a junior Lamborghini factory driver in 2017, and would compete at the Blancpain GT Series for Team Lazarus.